LibraryCarpentry/lc-overview/_episodes/01-intro-to-library-carpentry.md

 > ## Documenting your data
 > Whether you create a text README file, a data dictionary, a codebook, or a project notebook, it is important
 > to document your data.
 This includes things like:
-> - where your came from
+> - where your data came from
 > - why you collected it
 > - the time period that the data refer to
 > - who collected and analyzed them